Pershing Gold (PGLC) Upgraded at Zacks Investment Research

-Zacks Investment Research upgraded shares of Pershing Gold (NASDAQ:PGLC) from a sell rating to a hold rating in a research note issued to investors on Thursday.
+Zacks Investment Research upgraded shares of Pershing Gold (NASDAQ:PGLC) from a sell rating to a hold rating in a research note released on Friday morning.

 According to Zacks, “Pershing Gold Corporation is engaged in the exploration and development of gold and precious metal properties primarily in Nevada.
 The Company focuses on the exploration of Relief Canyon properties located in Pershing County in northwestern Nevada.
 Pershing Gold Corporation is based in Lakewood, Colorado. “

-A number of other brokerages have also recently commented on PGLC.
+Several other research firms have also recently commented on PGLC.
 ValuEngine upgraded Pershing Gold from a sell rating to a hold rating in a research note on Wednesday, October 24th.
-HC Wainwright reduced their price objective on Pershing Gold from $6.00 to $3.25 and set a buy rating on the stock in a research note on Tuesday, October 9th.
+HC Wainwright cut their price target on Pershing Gold from $6.00 to $3.25 and set a buy rating for the company in a research note on Tuesday, October 9th.

-Pershing Gold (NASDAQ:PGLC) last issued its quarterly earnings data on Friday, November 2nd.
-The basic materials company reported ($0.10) EPS for the quarter, missing the Zacks’ consensus estimate of ($0.09) by ($0.01).
-Sell-side analysts expect that Pershing Gold will post -0.48 EPS for the current year.
+Pershing Gold (NASDAQ:PGLC) last released its quarterly earnings results on Friday, November 2nd.
+The basic materials company reported ($0.10) EPS for the quarter, missing the Thomson Reuters’ consensus estimate of ($0.09) by ($0.01).
+As a group, research analysts forecast that Pershing Gold will post -0.48 EPS for the current fiscal year.

-In related news, major shareholder Barry C. Honig acquired 126,000 shares of Pershing Gold stock in a transaction on Thursday, December 20th.
-The shares were bought at an average price of $0.91 per share, for a total transaction of $114,660.00.
-The purchase was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
-Insiders own 37.10% of the company’s stock.
+In other Pershing Gold news, major shareholder Barry C. Honig acquired 126,000 shares of the business’s stock in a transaction on Thursday, December 20th.
+The stock was purchased at an average price of $0.91 per share, for a total transaction of $114,660.00.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
+Corporate insiders own 37.10% of the company’s stock.

 Pershing Gold Company Profile